MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

   * Changing either the MicroEJ Architecture or the C toolchain results in a change of the MicroEJ Platform.

-* A MicroEJ Application is independent from the MicroEJ Architecture.
+* A MicroEJ Application is independent of the MicroEJ Architecture.

   * It can run on any MicroEJ Platform as long the platform provides the required APIs.